 Visit Parks Canada shuttle reservations to book your shuttle to Lake Louise.
-Once you have made a shuttle reservation for Lake Louise, you can get on the shuttle at the Lake Louise park and ride at the Lake Louise Ski Resort (for 2022).
+Once you have made a shuttle reservation for Lake Louise, you can get on the shuttle at the Lake Louise park and ride at the Lake Louise Ski Resort.

 How do you get to Lake Louise without a car?

-If you are visiting Banff without a car, you can get to Lake Louise without a car by taking a bus from Banff or by having a Lake Louise shuttle ticket.
+If you are visiting Banff without a car, you can get to Lake Louise by taking a bus from Banff or by having a Lake Louise shuttle ticket.

 How do I get to Lake Louise?

 There are several ways to get to Lake Louise which include driving a public vehicle, joining a tour, reserving a ticket for a Parks Canada shuttle or taking a bus from the town of Banff.

 Is there a shuttle from Lake Louise Village to Lake Louise?

 The free Lake Louise Village Connector will take visitors to the Lake Louise Park and Ride.
 From there, you will require a Parks Canada Lake Louise shuttle reservation to go the Lake Louise Lakeshore.

 What is the best time to go to Lake Louise?